sydalexander/RPl-Spielman-2020/docs/report/analysis_plan.md

 To address this hypothesis, we will calculate SoVI scores for the entire nation (excluding Puerto Rico) using three temporal extents: 1-year ACS data, 3-year ACS data, and 5-year ACS data.
 We will do this for every year that such data is available, which happens to be the years 2009 through 2013.
 We will then rank the counties in each model according to their SoVI scores and test RPr-H1 by calculating Spearman's rank correlation coefficients between the 1-year and 3-year models and between the 1-year and 5-year models for each year.

+We will weight the SoVI components by percent variance explained rather than by a simple sum of the SoVI components.

 > RPr-H2: SoVI is theoretically inconsistent.